SUPPLEMENTAL SECURITY INCOME (SSI) FOR CHILDREN

 Deeming from the parent stops when a child attains age 18, marries, or no longer lives with a parent.
 Deeming does not apply, and we may pay up to $30 plus the applicable State supplement when:

-a disabled child receives a reduced SSI benefit while in a medical treatment facility; and
+a child with a disability receives a reduced SSI benefit while in a medical treatment facility; and

 the child is eligible for Medicaid under a State home care plan; and